Trust Disputes, What are the type of Trust Disputes

 Types of Trust Disputes

 As mentioned, the most common types of trust dispute involve the mismanagement of a trust by a trustee.
-This can look like a trustee failing to keep accurate accounts of the property and estate administration or a trustee abusing their power.
+A trustee can abuse their power by failing to keep accurate accounts.

 Other common trust disputes include: